qgis/QGIS-Enhancement-Proposals/qep-7-rename-composer.rst

 -----------------------

-* User visible strings will be renamed:
+* User visible strings will be renamed for QGIS 3.0:

     * "Composition" -> "Print Layout"
     * "Print Composer" -> either "Print Layout" or "Layout Designer", depending on the context.
 Currently "Print Composer" is used inconsistently.
     * "Composer" -> "Layout Designer"
     * "Composer Manager" -> "Layout Manager"